Panvel: Varadvinayak, Mahad

 Varadvinayak, also spelt as Varadavinayaka, is one of the Ashtavinayak temples of the Hindu deity Ganesha.
 It is located in Mahad village situated in Khalapur taluka near Karjat and Khopoli of Raigad district, Maharashtra, India.
 The temple was built (restored) by Peshwa General Ramji Mahadev Biwalkar in 1725AD.

 There is an NMMT bus no. 58 from Belapur to Khopoli which halts at Mahad.

 Transport

 Panvel is an important junction point as many major highways meet and pass through the city.
-The Mumbai-Pune Expressway, Sion-Panvel Expressway, NH 4B and NH 66 start from here while NH 4 passes through Panvel.
+The Mumbai-Pune Expressway, Sion-Panvel Expressway, Bengaluru-Mumbai Highway, NH 4B and NH 66 start from here while NH 4 passes through Panvel.
 Roads of New Panvel are maintained by CIDCO while those in Panvel by PMC.
 New Panvel, being developed by CIDCO, has well planned and wide lane major roads and even the arterial roads are of two lanes leading to a single direction.
 Old Panvel has relatively less maintained roads which are congested due to lack of planning on part of the PMC.